YottaDB/YDB-Web-Server/doc/auth-auth.md

 To login, POST a JSON of { "username": "xxx", "password": "xxx" } to /api/login.
 You will be sent back a token in the body as { "token": "xxx", "authorization":
-"RO" }.
-You will get 401 Unauthorized if username/password is not specified correctly.
+"RO", timeout:900 }.
+You will get 401 Unauthorized if username/password is not specified
+correctly.

 For example:

 ```
 curl -H 'Content-Type: application/json' -d '{ "username": "sam", "password": "foo" }' localhost:9080/login
-{"authorization":"RW","token":"F3joHQj0kyt1Df8ZglOp40"}
+{"authorization":"RW","timeout":900,"token":"F3joHQj0kyt1Df8ZglOp40"}
 ```

 If you need to know whether you need to log-in, `/api/auth-mode` will return